Reprotect and fail back machines to an on-premises site after failover to Azure

 - You can't fail back in the following circumstances:

 - You migrated machines to Azure.
 Learn more.

 - You moved a VM to another resource group.

 - You disabled protection of the VM.

 - You created the VM manually in Azure.
-The machine should have been initially protected on-premises and failed over to Azure before reprotect.
+The machine should have been initially protected on-premises and failed over to Azure before reprotection.

 After the virtual machine has entered a protected state, you can initiate a failback.
-The failback will shut down the virtual machine in Azure and boot the on-premises virtual machine.
+The failback shuts down the virtual machine in Azure and boots the on-premises virtual machine.
 Expect some downtime for the application.
 Choose a time for failback when the application can tolerate downtime.